History

 at wine tastings, but ultimately never be proven.

-protect wine trade reputations and authenticate products for consumers.
+protect reputations and markets for the wine trade and authenticate product origins for consumers.

 the turn of the century, the quality of American wines had